Trump says Cohen hearing may have contributed to North Korea summit failure

 SEOUL (Reuters) - U.S. President Donald Trump said on Monday that the Democrats’ decision to interview his longtime fixer, lawyer Michael Cohen, on the same day as a meeting with Kim Jong Un may have contributed to the North Korea summit ending with no deal.

-Trump and Kim met for the second time last week in Hanoi to try to negotiate a deal that would surrender some of North Korea’s nuclear weapons arsenal in return for sanctions relief.

-At the same time in Washington, former Trump aide Cohen was testifying before the U.S. House of Representatives’ Oversight Committee, accusing Trump of ordering his personal attorney to make threats for him about 500 times over the last 10 years.
+Trump and Kim met for the second time last week in Hanoi to try to negotiate a denuclearisation deal as former Trump aide Cohen was testifying before the U.S. House of Representatives’ Oversight Committee, accusing Trump of ordering his personal attorney to make threats for him about 500 times over the last 10 years.

 “For the Democrats to interview in open hearings a convicted liar & fraudster, at the same time as the very important Nuclear Summit with North Korea, is perhaps a new low in American politics and may have contributed to the ‘walk’,” Trump said on Twitter, referring to his decision to walk away from what he previously said was a bad deal with Kim.